 Bridges make connections possible.
 Bridges facilitate the crossing of people, “from one side to the other.”
-Shown is the breathtaking Pennybacker Bridge, a “through-arch bridge” located on the west side of Austin in the scenic hill country.
-Click on the photograph to learn more about it.
+Shown below is the breathtaking Pennybacker Bridge, a “through-arch bridge” located on the west side of Austin in the scenic hill country.

 I have always thought of nonprofit fundraisers as “bridges” between their organizations and donors.
 Development professionals must constantly make connections and translate their nonprofit’s mission and needs to individuals, families, foundations, corporations and governments in such a way that funding is provided.